russell-archer/IAPDemo/README.md

 # IAPDemo Example

-The IAPDemo example provides a more complete, real-world treatment of handling in-app purchases.
-It has a similar structure to the **HelloIAPWorld** example, however the scope of IAPHelper has been increased to cope with most non-subscription in-app purchase scenarios.
+The **IAPDemo** example provides a more complete, real-world treatment of handling in-app purchases.
+It has a similar structure to the **HelloIAPWorld** example, however the scope of `IAPHelper` has been increased to cope with most non-subscription in-app purchase scenarios.
 Support for subscriptions will be added shortly as an enhancement.

 The main things to note are:

 - On-device receipt validation is supported using OpenSSL
-- In a debug build the StoreKit Configuration file is read by IAPHelper to create a set of supported product ids.
-In a release build the ProductsRelease.plist file is read to get product ids
+- In a debug build the StoreKit `Configuration.storekit` file is read by IAPHelper to create a set of supported product ids.
+In a release build the `ProductsRelease.plist` file is read to get product ids
-- Purchased product ids are persisted to UserDefaults as a "fallback" list, and then checked against IAP data in the receipt
+- Purchased product ids are persisted to `UserDefaults` as a "fallback" list, and then checked against IAP data in the receipt

 The `IAPHelper.processReceipt()` method is used to validate App Store receipts.
 If you review this method you'll see the main validation flow: